hferrada/rmq/readme.txt

 	For example, this line execute the code for n=10^6 and store the data in './rmqFile.rmq':
 		./myRMQ 1000000 rmqFile.rmq

+Note about BP-construction:

+The current code included in this library computes the BP representation of the isomorphism tree of Fisher and Heum in $O(n \log n)$ average time.
+For the worse case, when the array is totally ordered in decreasing order, it requires of $O(n^2)$ time.
+The extra space used is linear in words (i.e., $n \log n$ bits).
+However, it is possible to build this tree using only $O(n)$ additional bits, but the time becomes
+$O(n^2)$ for all case.

 References:
 	Please, if you want to include this tool as part of your experiments, in your references, please you include the reference [3].